 Cost to obtain a contract primarily comprises compensation paid to the former contractor.

 Capitalised compensation to the former contractor is amortised over the period in which the related revenue is recognised.
-In 2019, the amount of amortisation was RM1,561,808 (2018: RM763,000; 2017: RM Nil).
+During the financial year, the amount of amortisation was RM1,417,704 (2019: RM1,561,808).

 Cost to fulfil a contract